rorywalsh/CsoundUnity/Documentation~/root_output.md

 RootOutput is the right choice when:
 - You don't need the AudioMixer (no effects chain, no snapshots, no bus routing)
 - You don't need 3D spatialization on the Csound output
-- You want the lowest possible latency achievable from a C# audio path
+- You want the shortest path from Csound to the hardware, with no mixer stages in between
 - You want to avoid having an AudioSource on your CsoundUnity GameObject

 ---